-If you’ve secured a new job in IT and your current boss has made you a counter offer to try and keep you, it’s not always the right move to stay.
+If you’ve secured a new job in IT and your current boss has made you a counter job offer to try and keep you, it’s not always the right move to stay.
 There was a reason why you wanted to change jobs, and staying where you are for money, a new project or different team is likely to raise the same problems you encountered before.
 In this article, we’ll explain why rejecting a counter offer is often the best decision for both your career and personal growth.

 It’s a common situation: you’re not happy in your job so you look for a new one and use your vacation time to attend interviews.
 You secure a new role, hand your notice in and all of a sudden your boss shows more attention and care than they have done in ages, just to try and keep you.
-This often takes the form of more money, training, a new project or moving you to a new team, and while this may be tempting, it’s probably not the change you truly need.
+This often takes the form of more money, training, a new project or moving you to a new team.
+While this may be tempting, it’s probably not the change you truly need.

 When IT professionals move from one company to another, they have the opportunity to learn new things and meet different people.
 This will help you grow in your career by broadening your skillset or even learning how a colleague does their job differently.
 You’ll also get more responsibility at once, as with each role comes various opportunities you might not ever find if there was no change, whether that’s managing an IT project for the first time or taking on additional responsibilities just because the team is smaller than before.